 - ACT Math:

 - The ACT Math section is scored on a scale of 1 to 36.
 Your score is based on the number of correct answers you get, with no penalties for incorrect answers.
-Your ACT score is the average of your individual section scores (English, Math, Reading, Science, and Composite).
+Your ACT score is the average of your individual section scores (English, Math, Reading, and the optional sections – Science and Writing).

 - SAT Math: